 Discuss expectations: Schedule a meeting with employee to discuss performance agreement.
 Clearly communicate the performance criteria, goals, and expectations that have been set.
 Provide an opportunity for the employee to ask questions or seek clarification.

 Customise the agreement: tailor the performance agreement to each employee's role and responsibilities.
-Include the agreed-upon performance criteria, goals, and expectations in the document.
+Include the agreedupon performance criteria, goals, and expectations in the document.
 Make sure the agreement is clear, concise, and easy to understand.

 Gain commitment: seek the employee's commitment to the performance agreement.
 Emphasize the importance of their active participation, ownership, and accountability in achieving the agreed-upon goals.
 Allow the employee to provide input or suggest modifications if needed.

 Establish monitoring and feedback mechanisms: determine how progress towards the performance goals will be monitored and assessed.
 Strengthen a system for providing regular feedback and support to employees.
 This could include regular check-ins, progress meetings or performance reviews.
-3.2.3 Report with findings and recommendations.
-3.2.3.1 Proposed tools3.2.3.2 Performance management models3.2.3.3 Support system 3.2.4 Implementation plan and skills transfer 3.2.4.1 Implementation 3.2.4.2 Monitoring 3.2.4.3 Evaluation 3.2.4.4 Skills transfer
+3.2.3 Report with recommendations. findings and 3.2.3.1 3.2.3.2 3.2.3.3 Proposed tools Performance management models Support system 3.2.4 Implementation plan and skills transfer 3.2.4.1 3.2.4.2 3.2.4.3 3.2.4.4 Implementation Monitoring Evaluation Skills transfer